You have a "huge" table, and you need to ALTER it. By "huge" I mean that the ALTER would take an unacceptable amount of time.

 ⚈ Modify character set / collation of column(s)

 ⚈ Add/drop/modify PARTITIONing

 The ALTER in version 5.6.7 can do lots of ALTERs without blocking other operations.
-What 5.7 can and cannot do via ALGORITHM=INPLACE: 5.7 ALTER TABLE
+For a list of what 5.7 can and cannot do via ALGORITHM=INPLACE, see 5.7 ALTER TABLE

 If you don't have the latest version, or you can't use Percona's solution, read on.